openstack/ironic-specs/specs/approved/firmware-interface.rst

 .. note:: This spec describes the out of band interface.
 An in-band
           interface is planned to be implemented later, it can be called `AgentFirmware`, changes on IPA-level APIs will have to be defined.
-          Other implementations can support going trough this interface to execute the necessary in-band steps.
+          Other implementations can support going through this interface to execute the necessary in-band steps.